dendriel/rozsa-template-processor/README.md

 # TODO

-- Reuse char checkers
-- Allow accessing elements in arrays/lists
+- Allow accessing elements in arrays/lists (WIP) - TODO: handle nested arrays variables
 - Handle conditions with combined expressions such as
   - IF x AND y AND z THEN ...
   - IF x OR y OR z THEN ...